1 Take A (Steep) Hike

 The most time-consuming aspect of visiting a National Park can be driving to its centre.
 Instead, do some research and discover where your local national park borders the edge of suburbia and use that as your entry point.
 The Royal National Park has trail openings close to Gray’s Point High school (here’s a handy review if you don’t know the area) which are perfect for trail running or mountain biking.
 The best bit?
 By parking just outside the park boundary you won’t pay any park fees.

-Again, check out our Microadventure Map for locations.
+Again, check out our Microadventure Map for inspiration and locations.

 # 4 Find A Sunrise Tribe